1 | A company's operating system: a practical model for scaling organizations

 What a company's operating system is

 First, what a company's operating system is not: it is not software.
 This is not about your ERP or CRM.
 This is also not just about your org chart.
-A company's operating system is broader: it is the set of elements that shape how work actually gets done in an organization.

 "A system is an interconnected set of elements that is coherently organized in a way that achieves something." – Donella Meadows